syedfkabir/express-todo-app/README.md

 I wanted to create a simple app to learn some key Express concepts.
 I followed this tutorial:
 https://mijokristo.com/simple-todo-app-with-node-js-and-express/
-I only made slighy changes to the styling and some other 'bugs' I found.
+I only made slight changes to the styling and some other 'bugs' I found.
+I plan on branching from this, and creating a time tracking application for work!

 ## Key Takeaways